Lima, Cusco, Sacred Valley, Machu Picchu, Manu Amazon.

-Airline ticket to Cusco.
+An airline ticket to Cusco.

 City tour for 3 hours through the beautiful Cusco city and its nearby ruins.
 The Machu Picchu Tour will show you the amazing city of Cusco colonial built on the foundations of the Inca palaces.
-You will visit the Koricancha or Temple of the Sun, where you can appreciate the incredible masonry of the Incas, the Plaza de Armas and the Cathedral with its carved woodworks, altars and paintings.
+You will visit the Koricancha or Temple of the Sun, where you can appreciate the incredible masonry of the Incas, the Plaza de Armas and the Cathedral with its carved woodworks, altars, and paintings.
 Then you will be driven to the Inca fortress of Sacsayhuaman, to the underground cave and temple of Qenqo and to Tambomachay, known as the Baths of the Inca.
-Finally you will visit the Misminay Exhibit, Misminay is a native community of Cusco, there you will be able to appreciate their beautiful handcrafts.
+Finally, you will visit the Misminay Exhibit, Misminay is a native community of Cusco, there you will be able to appreciate their beautiful handcrafts.

 Overnight at selected hotel.

 Meals included: Breakfast.

 Day 3 SACRED VALLEY TOUR: Pisac ruins and Market, Ollantaytambo Fortress and train to Machu Picchu town.